 Stephenson was riding high in 1923.
 He and his Klan took over the Indiana Republican party, and seemed to be controlling the state.
 He was said to be looking to run for the U.S. Senate and then the presidency, aiming to land in the White House with Klan support as his launching pad.

 But his career soon crashed and burned.
-Despite the order’s much-trumpeted reverence for Prohibition and strict “family values,” Stephenson himself was a notorious drinker and had a charismatic predator’s taste for grabbing young women, consent being optional.
+Despite the order’s much-trumpeted reverence for Prohibition and strict “family values,” Stephenson himself was a notorious drinker and had a charismatic predator’s taste for grabbing young women for sex, consent being optional.

 In 1925, a young woman he had kidnaped and raped took poison and left a long, damning deathbed affidavit, made public after her death.
 Stephenson was tried and convicted of second-degree murder.
 He served many years in prison.

 The resulting scandals rocked the state Republican leadership, and sent the Klan organization into a fatal tailspin, not only in its onetime national stronghold, but across the country.
 Respectable people stampeded out the door, and into what I call the Ku Klux Kloset.